seanleong339/tp/docs/UserGuide.md

 `applicant mark 104 s/rejected`
 - Marks the status of the applicant with ID 104 as rejected.

-`applicant mark 105 ss/pending`
+`applicant mark 105 s/pending`
 - Marks the status of the applicant with ID 105 as pending.

-`applicant mark 106 st/offered`
+`applicant mark 106 s/accepted`
-- Marks the status of the applicant with ID 106 as offered.
+- Marks the status of the applicant with ID 106 as accepted.

 ### Listing all applicants : `list list applicant`